 So let’s look what’s different about this turntable compared to the originals.

-Around the front of the turntable where the speed control is off, there is now a little switch which lets you switch to double the pitch variance minus plus 16% instead of 8%.
+Around the front of the turntable where the speed control is off, there is now a little switch which lets you switch to double the pitch variance, -/+ 16% instead of 8%.
 There’s also the lock switch which was appearing on later versions of this turntable as well before they withdrew it.

-And of course the iconic but utterly useless converter for playing old jukebox records.
-We all do that nowadays on the turntable.
+And of course the iconic but utterly useless converter for playing old jukebox records because we all do that nowadays on the turntable.
+Right!

-You’ll see it more clearly they now have what has become standard which is a socket for plug in your RCA and you’re still got the earth there which is a bit curious.
-Most turntables nowadays don’t have that little cable on the power as well.
-So on the old techniques, these things are all hard-wired in.
-Now you can plug them in with a standard lead and unplug it when you don’t want it plugged in.
+Most turntables nowadays don’t have that little cable (earth cable).
+You got the power switch as well.
+So on the old techniques, these things were all hard-wired in.
+Now you can plug them in with a standard leads and unplug it when you don’t want it plugged in.